tomisicm/continuous-search/README.md

-# shameless
+# Contious Search

-For the lazy ones who are looking to speed up the application process.
+For the ones who are looking to speed up the application process.

 ## prerequisite:
 ### install latex